>> Local Walks >> Pitlochry Dam and Fish Ladder

 • Follow the road to the left, through some trees.
 Once you come out of the trees you will see the new dam visitor centre car park below.
 The dam wall just beyond the car park.

-• The new Pitlochry Dam Visitor Centre opposite the car park, is well worth dropping in to, if you have time.
-It is free entry with an excellent exhibition on the hydro power scheme in the river network.
+• The Pitlochry Dam Visitor Centre opposite the car park, is well worth dropping in to, it is free entry with an excellent exhibition on the hydro power scheme in the river network.
 Also a cafe, toilets, shop and very helpful staff.

-• Walk along the dam wall.
+• Then walk over the dam wall.
 There are a number of explanation plaques and fine views up the loch and down below the dam over the River Tummel and fish ladder.

 • Follow the River Tummel down below the dam.
-To your right is Pitlochry Festival Theatre and the Explorer's Garden, both are worth stopping at if you have the time.
+To your right is Pitlochry Festival Theatre.

 • You will pass through the small hamlet of Port na Craig.
 This is very ancient, established in the 12th Century by the monks of Coupar Angus.

-• Walk through Port na Craig, on the far side you will see a path to the left, follow this over the pedestrian suspension bridge.
-The suspension footbridge was built in 1913.
+• Walk through Port na Craig, on the far side you will see a path to the left, follow this over the pedestrian suspension bridge - built in 1913.
 Just above the bridge on the Pitlochry bank is a large slab of rock, it from here the ferryman rowed passengers over the river until the bridge was built.

-• Follow the path beyond the bridge on to Tummel Crescent.
-Turn right up the road, which will take you past Drummond's Restaurant and under the railway line, beside Pitlochry Memorial gardens to Pitlochry main street.
+• Follow the path beyond the bridge on to Tummel Crescent, then turn right up the road, which will take you past The Bridge Restaurant and under the railway line, beside Pitlochry Memorial gardens, and up to Pitlochry main street.

-• You are at the bottom end of Pitlochry main street, Atholl Road.
-Walk up the mains street to get back to your start point.
+• You are at the bottom end of Pitlochry main street - Atholl Road, turn right and walk up the mains street to get back to your start point.

 The salmon season opening celebrations occur in January each year.
 Many salmon swimming up stream during the spring, the peak period is April to end of August.
 The late salmon run starts in September and ends in October.